Adarshgurazada/voice-to-voice-multilingual-rag/readme.md

 *   **Caching:** Implement caching for embeddings and potentially image descriptions to speed up reprocessing.
 *   **Containerization:** Package the application using Docker for easier deployment and dependency management.
 *   **Conversation History:** Allow the model to consider previous turns in the conversation for more contextually relevant answers.
+*   **VAD (Voice Activity Detection)**: I Couldn't get the VAD to work on this setup.
+Maybe it is my incapability but feel free to add VAD to this project for an ever better seemless experience while talking to your documents.

 ## Contributing